ls1intum/Artemis/docs/user/orion.rst

 Orion's settings are at *Settings -> Tools -> Orion*.
 The settings include:

-- The Artemis base url.
-Can be changed to switch to a specific Artemis instance.
-Defaults to https://artemis.ase.in.tum.de. **Important:** The url must not end with a /, otherwise it does not work!
+- Artemis base url: Can be changed to switch to a specific Artemis instance.
+Defaults to https://artemis.ase.in.tum.de. **Important:** The url must not end with a ``/``, otherwise it does not work!
-- The Artemis exercise paths.
-Orion suggests to store newly downloaded exercises at ``default-path/course/exercise-name``, with the default path dependant of the setting.
+- Artemis exercise paths: Orion suggests to store newly downloaded exercises at ``default-path/course/exercise-name``, with the default path dependent of the setting.
-- The default commit message
+- Default commit message: The default message for each commit.
-- An option to change the user agent if needed.
-The user agent is sent to Artemis to identify Orion.
+- Change user agent: The user agent is sent to Artemis to identify Orion.
 I needs to contain "Orion/*orion-version*".
 Usually, no changes are required.
-- A button to restart the integrated browser.
-If Orion gets stuck, restarting the browser might solve the issue without restarting IntelliJ.
+- Restart the integrated browser: If Orion gets stuck, restarting the browser might solve the issue without restarting IntelliJ.

 Problems
 ^^^^^^^^